Missouri Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Optional Add-On Coverages in Missouri

-In Missouri, drivers can opt for several useful add-on coverages, such as comprehensive, collision, uninsured/underinsured motorist protection, medical payments and rental reimbursement.
-While not required by law, these add-ons provide added financial protection against a range of unforeseen events like theft, collisions and medical expenses.
-To determine how much car insurance you need, it’s important to assess your individual risks and vehicle value.
+In Missouri, drivers can opt for several useful coverages, such as comprehensive, collision, uninsured/underinsured motorist protection, medical payments and rental reimbursement.
+While not required by law, these add-ons boost financial protection against unforeseen events like theft, collisions and medical expenses.
+Assess your risks and vehicle value to determine how much car insurance you need.

 Add-On Coverage